Dimensions of the Map

 Integrity with Self

 This refers to who we are becoming as a result of being engaged in our life and work.
-It relates to developing inner qualities, such as the confidence to speak up, the patience to guide a staff member through a challenging project, the wisdom to know when to stay silent and the courage to remain true to ourself.
+It's about developing inner qualities, such as the confidence to speak up, the patience to guide a staff member through a challenging project, the wisdom to know when to stay silent and the courage to remain true to ourself.

 Unity with Others

 This refers to the meaning that we get from working and living together with other human beings.
-It relates to the joy of working well together, i.e. pulling together to complete a difficult challenge; the sense of belonging that people have in well-functioning teams; or the sense of connection experienced when people deeply understand each other.
+It relates to the joy of working well together; the sense of belonging to a well-functioning team; or the connection experienced when people deeply understand each other.

 Expressing Full Potential